 The statutory "safety valve" allows courts to sentence certain drug defendants with minimal criminal histories "without regard to any statutory minimum sentence."
 The First Step Act of 2018 expanded the safety valve in two ways.
 First, it added maritime drug offenses (46 U.S.C. §§ 70503 and 70506) to the prior list of offenses (21 U.S.C. §§ 841, 844, 846, 960, and 963) to which section 3553(f) applies.
-Between the safety valve in two ways.

-Second, the First Step Act modified the criminal history requirements for safety valve relief.
-369 As amended, to qualify for a sentence below the statutory minimum under section 3553(f), a defendant must satisfy criteria set forth in five paragraphs by a preponderance of the evidence: 370
+Second, the First Step Act modified the criminal history requirements for safety-valve relief.
+As amended, to qualify for a sentence below the statutory minimum under section 3553(f), a defendant must satisfy criteria set forth in five paragraphs by a preponderance of the evidence: